dcalari/calculator/README.md

 Created with *create-react-app*.
 See the [full create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## First commit to probe the connection between bitbucket and GitHub
+## Second commit to probe the connection between bitbucket and GitHub

 Try It